-Compared to shallower lakes, Stoney Lake appears relatively clear, with an average Secchi depth = 1.98 meters.
-During the summer of 2007, light penetrated to an average 21% of the total lake depth (Table 1), thus algae were able to grow through nearly a quarter of the water column.
-Water clarity was highest on 28 June and declined over the summer.
+Compared to other shallow lakes, Stoney Lake appears relatively clear, with an average Secchi depth = 3.1 meters.
+During the summer of 2008, light penetrated to an average 31% of the total lake depth (Table 1), thus algae were able to grow through nearly two thirds of the water column.
+Water clarity was highest on 3 June, with a Secchi disk depth of 6.75 m, and then declined over the summer to a minimum of 1.0 m on 21 July and 22 August.
 The water clarity pattern is correlated with algal biomass (Figure 4).
-As algae grow throughout the summer, water clarity declined and was 0.9 m on 13 September.
 The pattern of water clarity is common for polymictic lakes, which re-suspend particles in the water column during mixing events.